realgavinmartin/realgavinmartin/README.md

 #### About Me

 I've had a great deal of experience running backend systems at the backbone of [Cloud Firestore](https://cloud.google.com/firestore) and NodeJS (primarily express); I also have experience with creating REST APIs with Java Spring.
-I've worked with many frontend technologies such as NextJS, Angular and am a huge fan of material design.
+I've worked with many frontend technologies such as NextJS, Angular and am a huge fan of material design & Bulma.

 #### Contact Me